machine-learning-apps/pr-comment/README.md

-# PR Comment Action
+# PR Comment and Update Action

 A GitHub action that will comment on the relevant open PR with a file contents when a commit is pushed.
+If the action has already commented on the PR, an update to the previous comment will be made instead.

+Based off of [PR Comment Action](https://github.com/machine-learning-apps/pr-comment) by Alexander Matheson.

 ## Usage